IQS-BCN/CAES-serial/Occupancy_Superposition/README.md

 GH_i.hmm        HMM for the given family
-GH_i.catres     file containing the hmm for the catalytic resdiues of the family pdb_ref.pdb     pdb file for the reference protein of the GH family
+GH_i.catres     file containing the hmm for the catalytic resdiues of the family pdb_ref.pdb     pdb file for the reference protein of the GH family pdb_ref.atoms   file with the atom indexes of the sugar for the reference protein of the GH family

 CAZYMES_3D      directory containing the pdb files for the downloaded AF_DB structures
 ```